 One of the main principles is to leave things in nature the way you found them – which means not leaving behind trash, or flowers.

 While you may think that flower petals are biodegradable and therefore harmless, that’s often not the case!
 Some locations have specific rules about which flowers (if any) can be brought in, so when you apply for your elopement permit, make sure to check for any restrictions before you start shopping for elopement flowers.

 Flowers or even petals left behind can sometimes introduce invasive species to protected lands, and some are even poisonous for animals!
 Avoid flowers that have big, “floppy” petals, as these tend to fall apart easier.
 Hydrangeas, tulips, and lilies are all beautiful in a garden, but because they require a lot of water, they don’t do well in bouquets and will leave petals behind throughout the day.
 Not only will you end up with a bare-looking bouquet, but you may also cause damage to native wildlife.
 Roses are used so often in floral arrangements because they hold up so well!

-Lilies are extremely toxic, as are chrysanthemums – so when you’re looking for elopement flowers that you want to use, avoid anything toxic and anything that could end up on the ground.
+Lilies are extremely toxic, as are chrysanthemums, and real pampas grass is invasive – so when you’re looking for elopement flowers that you want to use, avoid anything toxic and anything that could end up on the ground.
 Check for specific rules and requirements at your elopement location!